fabianmichael/kirby-markdown-field/README.md

 - The `horizontal-rule` button was renamed to `hr`.
 - The `modals` option has been removed.
 Clicking the link button will always display a modal.
 - The `link` and `email` buttons have been merged into a single popup.
+- The `blank` option has been moved from the global options to the link button.
 - The **invisibles** option has been replaced by a button, called `invisibles`.
 Just add that to your toolbar setup instead.
 - The API for registering custom buttons has changed.
 See `extension-examples` folder for examples.
 - Font scaling options have been removed.
 Version 2 of the Markdown field only accepts `monospace` and `sans` as font options. if you need scaling of headlines, consider using Kirby’s Blocks field instead.